glococo/network-speed-tester/README.md

 ![ES8 Network-Speed-Tester](/screenshot.png?raw=true)

 Test it -> [https://network-speed-tester.now.sh/](https://network-speed-tester.now.sh/)
+(make sure you don't have any Adblocker running.
+Remote requests are blocked)

 This is a PWA playground for testing browser APIs capabilities.
 Beside the fancy and user friendly look, this app is build with some advanced features